AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 Alternatively, it's possible to use `.WithDeveloperTools()` extension method on your AppBuilder.

 These methods also accept `DeveloperToolsOptions` options class allowing to customize `Diagnostics Support` setup.
-See [Extra Options](./extra-options.md) for more details.
+See [Reference to DeveloperToolsOptions](./advanced/options-reference.md) for more details.

+By default, **29414** is used and should be available.
+It is configurable via options.

 ## Step 5: Run the tool

 When your target app is running, press F12 to initialize connection.
 `Diagnostics Support` will automatically run `Developer Tools` executable and initiate connection between processes.
-Initial `MacOS` execution might take longer due to Gatekeeper validation.
-Following executions should be instant.
+Initial execution on `macOS` might take several seconds due to Gatekeeper validation.
+Subsequent launches will be faster.

 :::note